 Gene Barnett is a previous employee of the City of Torrance, serving 35 years before retiring as the Community Services Director on May 12, 2007.
-During his tenure as a department head, Barnett provided leadership and guidance in the development of numerous significant projects including the Torrance Cultural Arts Center, Charles H. Wilson Park Sports Center, the Torrance Art Museum, the Madrona Marsh Preserve, Columbia, Descanso, Sur La Brea, Greenwood, Miramar, Discovery and Lago Seco Parks.
+During his tenure as a department head, he provided leadership and guidance in the development of numerous significant projects, including the Torrance Cultural Arts Center; Charles H. Wilson Park; the Madrona Marsh Preserve and Nature Center; and Columbia, Descanso, Sur La Brea, Greenwood, Miramar, Discovery and Lago Seco parks.

-He is married to Linda M. Barnett and they have three daughters and five granddaughters.
+He is married to former Torrance City Treasurer, Linda M. Barnett, and they have three daughters and six granddaughters.